 What is Cost Sharing?

-- Voluntary Committed Cost Sharing: Cost sharing not required by the sponsor as a condition of award but provided at the discretion of the institution.
-This cost sharing is referenced within a proposal and becomes a binding, auditable obligation; it is often (though not always) referenced in an award document.
-Voluntary committed cost sharing must be properly documented and tracked for cost accounting and compliance purposes.
+- Voluntary Committed Cost Sharing: Cost sharing not required by the sponsor as a condition of award but provided at the discretion of the institution and meeting Northwestern, sponsor, and Uniform Guidance criteria.
+Voluntary Committed Cost Sharing, with required institutional approvals, is a binding, auditable obligation and is primarily (though not always) referenced in an award document.
+Voluntary committed cost sharing, which may consist of in-kind and cash types, must be documented in the proposal budget and tracked in the university financial and/or effort reporting system for cost accounting and compliance purposes.

-- Voluntary Uncommitted Cost Sharing: Cost sharing not required by the relevant program solicitation, not referenced in the proposal or award, and not formally tracked (or auditable).
-The most common form of voluntary uncommitted cost sharing is faculty or researcher effort additional to the level of effort originally committed to the sponsored project.
+- Voluntary Uncommitted Cost Sharing: Cost sharing of effort or other institutional support not required by the relevant program solicitation, whether or not referenced in the proposal or award.
+It is not formally tracked or auditable.

 Cost Sharing Resources